Kubera Theevu

 Kubera Theevu is a 1963 Indian Tamil language film directed by G. Viswanathan.
 The film featured C. L. Anandan, Devika, Nagesh and Pandari Bai in the main roles.

-Plot synopsis
+Plot

 After a gang of thieves attacks their family and tragically separates them from their mother, two young boys are raised by the most unlikely guardians.

 Cast

 The list is adapted from the book Thiraikalanjiyam Part 2.